manuelwilhelmer/fronius-even-g2/README.md

-# Fronius Solar.web to Even Realities G2 HUD
+# Fronius Solar.web to Even Realities G2

 This project bridges **Fronius Solar.web** PV system data directly into the **Even Realities G2** smart glasses.
 It provides a real-time, hands-free heads-up display (HUD) of your solar power production, grid usage, load, and battery status.